-Muir Gray is an Executive Director of the Oxford Centre for Triple Value Healthcare, within which CASP sits.
-He is also an adviser to Public Health England and the Chair of the NHS Health and Social Care Digital service, which is responsible for maintaining the NHS Choices website.
+Muir Gray is the Director of OAP Ltd. He is also an adviser to Public Health England and the Chair of the NHS Health and Social Care Digital service.
 Sir Muir’s work focuses on providing training to healthcare professionals on value based healthcare, and his optimal ageing programmes.

-Erica Ison is the lead for the Critical Appraisal Skills Programme at the Oxford Centre for Triple Value Healthcare.
+Erica Ison is the lead for the Critical Appraisal Skills Programme.
 She is an experienced trainer/facilitator in a range of fields and has worked with a variety of people from health and care professionals and third sector personnel to politicians, students and members of the public.
 Erica also designs and develops training and skills development courses, tailored for local, national and international audiences as required.

 Tom is an accomplished finance manager with an excellent aptitude for business.
 He has worked across the private, public and not for profit sectors.

 Tom gained his core experience navigating the financial complexities of the NHS and now provides virtual and direct services to small and medium sized businesses.
 His analytical and methodical approach to financial management enables his clients to understand and absorb information easily.

 Amanda is a Public Health Physician, with special interest in Evidence-Based Health Care and Public and Patient involvement in Health Care and Health Research.
 She is an experienced teacher and has worked for the Critical Appraisal Skills Programme (CASP) from its inception in 1993 and has been a senior fellow of the Centre for Evidence-Based Medicine since 1996 where she coordinates and facilitates the Spanish-speaking groups and runs plenary sessions on teaching EBHC.